dabapps/django-readers/docs/tutorial.md

 !!! note
     _prepare_ and _project_ are `django-readers`-specific terms.
 There is one other `django-readers` concept beginning with P, _produce_, which will be introduced fully later, but here are their rough definitions to set the scene:

-    A prepare function takes a queryset and returns a clone of the queryset with one or more modifications applied, such as `prefetch_related`, `filter`, `only` etc. This is called "preparing the queryset".
+    A prepare function (a "queryset function") takes a queryset and returns a clone of the queryset with one or more modifications applied, such as `prefetch_related`, `filter`, `only` etc. This is called "preparing the queryset".
 Queryset functions can be composed, just like chaining queryset methods.

     A produce function (a "producer") takes a model instance and returns ("produces") a value derived from that instance.
 Often this is the value of an attribute on the model.